disclaimer

 • Only marriages officiated by authorized persons (this includes judges, court clerks, and ordained clergy) are legal.

-Who can obtain Marriage Records in Oklahoma?
+Who Can Obtain Marriage Records in Oklahoma?

 Oklahoma marriage records are public and accessible under the Open Records Act.
 The following group of persons can access marriage records in Oklahoma: